fsafe/coursera-getting-and-cleaning-data/README.md

 The purpose of this project is to collect, work with, and clean a data set.

+To run correctly you just need to run the R script "run_analysis.R".
+All file downloading, setting the correct working directory
+, data analysis and writing the output tidy data to a file are done by the script.

 Below is an explanation of the steps taken by the script run_analysis.R:

 1. The working directory is set to the "download" folder and raw data ( in compressed form ) is downloaded.
 The data is then uncompressed.